Digit112/brass-post/Implementation.md

 My-Command -UsageInt [<name: -Name <Integer>>]
 ```

 The above command has two usages, one for string input and one for integer input.
-The command's layout requires that the user
+The command's layout requires that the user explicitly specify (with the flag name) which they are using.

 ### Empty Subexpression Error

-It is an error for an angle-bracket closed expression to match nothing.
+It is an error for the whole expressions or any subexpression to match notthing (unless it is optional).
 Some examples below will all fail to compile:

 ```
 <>
-<[Something]>
-<[Something]...>
-<' '>
+[Something]
+[Something]...
+<''>
-<' ' | Something>
+<'' | Something>
 ```

-Recall that strings are always trimmed.

 # Using the CommandLibrary